RiskoZoSlovenska/hufets/README.md

 ### Quotes

-Any characters between an opening quote (`"`) and a closing quote (also a `"`) are matched literally (without the quotes themselves).
-Quotes cannot be put into quotes (since they act as closing quotes), meaning that there is no way to escape them.
+With the exception of the single quote (see below), any characters between an opening quote (`"`) and a closing quote (also a `"`) are matched literally (without the quotes themselves).
+Quotes cannot be escaped inside quotes; use a single quote.
 When there is an unbalanced amount of quotes in the pattern, the last quote is matched literally.

+Single quotes (`'`s) are sort of an exception to everything; they will match either a single quote or a double quote.

 ### Spaces